gsp2014/gsp2014.github.io/_pages/about.md

 Undergraduate students who intend to pursue a master’s or Ph.D. degree at the ICT, CAS, or at overseas institutions are also encouraged to apply for research internships.

-If you are interested, please send your CV to guansaiping@ict.ac.cn , together with a brief statement of your research interests and future plans.
+If you are interested, please send your CV to guansaiping@ict.ac.cn, together with a brief statement of your research interests and future plans.

 Hornors and Awards
 ======
-- 2024, Academic New Star in ICT, CAS
+- 2024, Academic New Star in the ICT, CAS
-- 2024, Excellect Researcher in ICT, CAS
+- 2024, Excellect Researcher in the ICT, CAS
-- 2020, Excellect Researcher in ICT, CAS
+- 2020, Excellect Researcher in the ICT, CAS
 - 2019, Excellent Doctoral Graduates of Beijing
 - 2017, Best Student Paper Award in the 8th IEEE International Conference on Big Knowledge